8 Natural Strategies to Improve Bad Breath

 6) Poor Oral Hygiene:

 More than 500 species of bacteria exist in the oral cavity of which most contribute to bad odor.
 Poor oral hygiene is a general cause of most reported conditions of halitosis.
-The primary sites of which these bacteria reside are the tongue and near the gums around teeth.
+The primary sites in which these bacteria reside are the tongue and near the gums around teeth.
 (9)

 Commercial Breath Fresheners